H-lamba/-Bollywood-Bias-Buster-Application/Readme.md

 ## 📖 More Information

-For full implementation details, see the [[Implementation Notebook](Notebook%20Practical/Implementation.ipynb).](https://github.com/H-lamba/-Bollywood-Bias-Buster-Application/tree/main/NoteBook%20Practical%202)
+For full implementation details, see the [Implementation]([url](https://github.com/H-lamba/-Bollywood-Bias-Buster-Application/tree/main/NoteBook%20Practical%202))